davclark/edx-documentation/en_us/install_operations/source/devstack/run_devstack.rst

 .. include:: ../links.rst

-.. _Running the edX Developer Stack:
+.. _Running the Open edX Developer Stack:

 ####################################
-Running the edX Developer Stack
+Running the Open edX Developer Stack
 ####################################

 See the following sections: